The United States of America (album): Lyrics

 Dorothy Moskowitz and Joseph Byrd collaborated as lyricists on the album for most of the songs.
+Writing for AllMusic, Richie Unterberger described the opening track, "The American Metaphysical Circus" as possibly "[serving] as an allegory for the whole psychedelic era, whether it was deciding to take chances with drugs or take chances by altering one's whole approach to life".
 On "The Garden of Earthly Delights", Ed Bogas wrote the lyrics for the first verse and chorus, while Moskowitz came up with the track's title and other tuneful changes and accents.
+Unterberger described the song as likely inspired by the Garden of Eden with the chorus possibly referring to the temptations that led humanity out of the garden.
 On "Coming Down", Moskowitz contributed the melody line and lyrics for the second and third verses.
 On "Hard Coming Love", Byrd wrote the title and first verse, and Moskowitz contributed to what she referred to as the "lame doggerel that follows".
+"Cloud Song" was an adaptation of text featured in Winnie-the-Pooh by A. A. Milne, and was subtitled in the liner notes as "inspired by Pooh".
+The closing track, "The American Way of Love", references gay prostitution on 42nd Street, then known as a red-light district of New York City.
+Byrd described the lyrics of "The American Metaphysical Circus" and "The American Way of Love" as commenting on media manipulation and the "bourgeois sentimentality of the hippies' 'Summer of Love' compared with the realities of love under capitalism".